ractf/code-ingest/README.md

 git clone https://gitlab.com/ractf/code-ingest.git
 cd code-ingest

-# If you're deploying for production.
+# If you're deploying for real use.
 poetry install --no-dev
 poetry shell

 # <Set your environment variables here>
 # Remove the docker image every time you want it to be rebuilt.
-docker rmi sh3llcod3/code-ingest # If you've not deployed in a while. ingest_server
+docker rmi sh3llcod3/code-ingest
+ingest_server

-# If you're interested in making changes.
+# If you're interested in editing the program
 poetry install
 poetry shell
 python -m code_ingest
 ```

-You should be able to use any virtualenv realistically.
+You should be able to use any virtualenv.

 The full documentation of environment variables, endpoints, etc can be found in the [docs](docs/ingest.rst)

-## Issues

-If you encounter a bug, please create an issue stating with as much possible detail:

-- Your set-up
-- The bug
-- Any steps taken